christopher-dembski/course-planner/README.md

 ### `npm run lint`

-Runs eslint and prettier on the src directory of the project.
+Runs eslint and prettier.
 Fixes issues that can be resolved automatically and provides a warning for issues that must be resolved manually.